-PPE is the equipment that will protect the user against health or safety risks.
+PPE is the personal protective equipment that will protect the user against health or safety risks.

 What is PPE?